Q: I have fresh batteries and the Low Battery Light flashes. What’s up?

-If your Pet Stop® receiver’s low battery light starts flashing after only a few days with a new battery, or, even as soon as you put in a new battery, take it out and put it back in again.
+If your Pet Stop® receiver’s low battery light starts flashing after only a few days, weeks (or otherwise too soon) with a new battery, or, even as soon as you put in a new battery, take it out and put it back in again.
 Replace it if the light continues to flash.
 A cold battery can cause this condition.
-If the low battery light begins to flash, it will NOT stop flashing on its’ own.
+If the low battery light begins to flash, it will NOT stop flashing on its’ own until the battery is dead in a few months.
 You must open the battery cap and then reclose it.
 You do not need to remove the battery.
 If removing the battery cap and replacing it stopped the low battery light from flashing, then you have proven the condition and you need not worry about it again with that battery until later when the battery truly enters a low condition.

-Cold temperatures, and sometimes other variables can trigger the low battery light for a fairly new battery.
-After the trigger, the collar rebounds back to “Normal”, but the light remains actively flashing.
-If this occurs, it indicates the battery is a higher milliamp battery.
+Cold temperatures, (Cold outside or from your dog lying on the AC vent with the receiver battery chilling) even a fairly new battery can experience a low battery light trigger.
+After the light triggers, a battery can rebound back to “Normal”.
+However, the light remains actively flashing.
+If this occurs, it indicates the battery was a higher milliamp battery.
 That is a good thing, as it will last longer than a low milliamp battery.
 But it is inconvenient if this occurs, as you must open the battery cap to reset the low battery indicator.
+This usually will not happen more than once a battery’s life.

 Use the Correct Battery for Your Pet Stop® Receiver Collar